EnKrypt/Botato/README.md

 ```

 ### Creating a .botatorc file
-Although not mandatory, it is recommended to create a .botatorc file in your working directory.
+Although not mandatory, it is recommended to create a .botatorc file in your working directory or your home directory (the working directory takes precedence).

 A .botatorc file is used to password protect your bot and directly provide runtime arguments.
 If you don't set up a password, anyone in the same network as your bot will have shell access on your device.